 Another very important strategy is to have clear goals & roles for your volunteers.
 Avoid as much as possible any vagueness around what are they expected to do.
 This will make sure they know what they need to do and what is expected of them to deliver.
-It will help you avoid any confusions in future and also make volunteers feel comfortable as they would have a clear understanding of what they are supposed to deliver over a period of time.
+It will help you avoid any confusion in the future and also make volunteers feel comfortable as they would have a clear understanding of what they are supposed to deliver over a period of time.
 This will also help you weed out from volunteers who are there just for passing time and volunteers who actually want to contribute to your cause.

 Create an environment where they feel free to express themselves

-Volunteers are willing to work for you without any cost or material gain in most of the cases because most likely they believe in your cause and want to make a difference.
-Giving them a chance express their opinions, viewpoints can make them feel respected and a part of the team.
+Volunteers are willing to work for you without any cost or material gain in most cases because most likely they believe in your cause and want to make a difference.
+Giving them a chance to express their opinions, viewpoints can make them feel respected and a part of the team.

 Make them feel valued

-No one wants to work if they feel what they are doing are not valued.
+No one wants to work if they feel what they are doing is not valued.
 Appreciating and recognizing their efforts on a regular basis can go a long way in creating an environment where they feel motivated and encouraged to do more good work.
 There are many ways in which you can do that, sometimes a simple thank you will do the trick as well.
-But if you want to go a step ahead and make appreciating volunteers a part of your organizations’ culture, then you can use a tool like Artemis – it lets you appreciate the actions of your volunteers by tracking & rewarding them for the time they volunteer.
+But if you want to go a step ahead and make appreciating volunteers a part of your organization’s culture, then you can use a tool like Artemis – it lets you appreciate the actions of your volunteers by tracking & rewarding them for the time they volunteer.

 Provide a support system

-A lot of the tasks that your volunteers will be doing can be very stressful especially if they are working away from home or doing mentally exhausting tasks like healthcare, animal welfare etc. In such cases, more than others, having a strong support system behind you can really help you continue and get past the tough moments.
-Having open media of communication like phone calls/emails with supervisors, regular one-on-one meetings, on board counselors can be a really good strategy for your volunteer management program.
+A lot of the tasks that your volunteers will be doing can be very stressful especially if they are working away from home or doing mentally exhausting tasks like healthcare, animal welfare, etc. In such cases, more than others, having a strong support system behind you can really help you continue and get past the tough moments.
+Having open media of communication like phone calls/emails with supervisors, regular one-on-one meetings, onboard counselors can be a really good strategy for your volunteer management program.